Setting Up a DNS Server with CoreDNS

 In the previous post, we discussed the importance of a DNS server for managing name resolution in large environments with numerous hostnames and IPs.
 We also covered how to configure your hosts to point to a DNS server.
 In this post, we will learn how to configure a host as a DNS server using CoreDNS.

 We are given a server dedicated to acting as the DNS server, along with a set of IPs to configure as entries in the server.
-There are many DNS server solutions available; in this lecture, we will focus on CoreDNS.
+There are many DNS server solutions available; in this post, we will focus on CoreDNS.

 Getting CoreDNS

 You can obtain CoreDNS binaries from their GitHub releases page or as a Docker image.
 Here, we’ll use the traditional method.
-Download the binary using curl or wget and extract it.
-This provides you with the CoreDNS executable.
+Download the binary using curl

 Running CoreDNS